Ironclad Journal icon IRONCLAD JOURNAL

 Here’s an overview of the contract stages:

-1. Contract creation.
-Put simply, this is how companies create contracts, whether from a template or from scratch.
+At this stage, companies create contracts, whether from a template or from scratch.
 This stage of the contract lifecycle is also called drafting or generation.
 Microsoft Word documents and PDFs are the de facto standards for contract files, so software solutions designed for document generation focus on enabling custom Word and PDF generation.

-6. Contract management and analytics.
-The final stage of the contract lifecycle is contract management and analytics, which we define here as everything from contract administration and search to renewal and analytics.
-Because contract management is not as important to most companies as contract execution, and because it requires accurate contract data from across the previous contract stages, this category of contract lifecycle management capabilities remains the least developed in the CLM space.
+The final stage of the contract lifecycle is contract management and analytics, which we define here as everything from contract administration and search to renewal, analytics, and reporting.
+Because it requires accurate contract data from across the previous contract stages, this category of contract lifecycle management capabilities remains the least developed in the CLM space.

 What is CLM software?